 The Benefits of a Pondless Waterfall

-2. The Sound of falling water soothes the soul.
+- The Sound of falling water soothes the soul.
 And disguises any unwanted noises like vehicles passing or too close neighbours.

-5. They make a fantastic, safe water play area for kids.
+- Safe.
+They make a fantastic, safe water play area for kids.

-23 Absolutely Gorgeous Backyard Pondless Disappearing Waterfalls
+Backyard Pondless Waterfalls

-1. Transform an ugly wall into something stunning
+Transform an ugly wall into something stunning

 Do you have an old wall or side of the house that you just can’t disguise?
-Make it a feature like this red wall with a simple cascading sheet of water.
+Make it a feature like this wall with a simple cascading sheet of water.

-2. Natural stone and pebbles
+Natural stone and pebbles

 Battling to grow plants in a dry area of the garden?
 This natural rock and pebble waterfall gives a feeling of coolness and distracts from the arid landscape surrounding it.
 This is the one I am looking at buying.
 It’s a simple rock waterfall which I think I could actually DIY – maybe even without my husbands help.

 Join two parts of a Garden

 Forget boring pathways.
 This DIY bubbling brook is an interesting way to connect two areas of your garden and make it feel more alive.

 Disguise the Effluent field

 Effluent fields can be a large and unsightly necessary addition to rural homes.
 A pondless disappearing waterfall can detract from the unsightly area without contamination as it operates within it’s own sealed off water system.